 ;

-and DESC
+ASC and DESC order

 By default, the order sorted is always ascending, for both numeric columns (smallest -> largest) and text columns (A -> Z).
-NULL
+NULL values are sorted last.

 This SQL query will yield the same result: